 Act Two is the middle section of the novel, again best gauged roughly in wordcount terms.
 In Act Two, the protagonist launches him or herself into the quest, is placed in danger, looks ready to fail, and then…

 Plan your characters – keep your cast small.
 Have a reasonable idea about each of your character’s motivations.
 I’ve blogged on why character-boards are a bad idea, here.
 You aren’t writing an inventory.
 You’re writing people, so they have to ‘feel’ human.
 Avoid full-on hero types (your reader loves characters with flaws) but remember that equally, your reader needs to respect the lead character and his/her decision-making.
-So, you can’t make your hero too much of an infallibly guy, but your reader won’t enjoy the hero being portrayed as a nasty piece of work, either.
+So, you can’t make your hero too puffed-up and infallible, but your reader won’t enjoy the hero being portrayed as a nasty piece of work, either.
+The dislikeable narrator isn't debut novelist territory, because it's so difficult to get right.
 You can read articles about the cast-size of your novel here, and here.